Swing Trading Strategies

 Setting Strategic Stop-Loss and Take-Profit Levels

-Take-Profit Targets: Define clear profit targets at logical resistance levels, Fibonacci extensions, or based on your risk-reward ratio.
-Don't let greed prevent you from securing gains.
-Many successful traders use trailing stops to lock in profits while allowing winners to run.
+Take-Profit Targets: Set clear profit targets at logical resistance levels or based on your risk-reward ratio.
+Many traders use trailing stops to lock in gains while letting winners run.

 Optimal Risk-to-Reward Ratios